-- 106. The instrument helps to prevent insolvency if the following conditions are met: - a) the instrument is permanent, in particular, in stress situations the redemption of principal must not be permitted (see Part A.); - b) the issuer has the flexibility to cancel coupon/dividend payments (see Part B.); - c) holders of the instrument must not be in a position to petition for the insolvency of the issuer; and - d) the instrument would not be taken into account for the purpose of determining whether the institution is insolvent.
+- 106. The instrument helps to prevent insolvency if the following conditions are met: - a) the instrument is permanent, in particular, in stress situations the redemption of principal must not be permitted (see Part A.); - b) the issuer has the flexibility to cancel the coupon/dividend payment (see Part B.); - c) the holder of the instrument must not be in a position to petition for insolvency of the issuer; and - d) the instrument would not be taken into account for the purposes of determining whether the institution is insolvent.